What are the other Names for the Procedure?

 How is the Kidney Transplantation surgical procedure performed?

-A Kidney Transplant procedure involves 2 major steps:
+A Kidney Transplant procedure involves two major steps:

 - And, the actual transplant of the kidney into a recipient